Concepts in folk art: Labeling

 The term folk art is a category label, created within the western intellectual tradition to describe objects outside of that tradition.
 The category is not derived from the object itself like the labeling of a clay pot, which is made of clay and is functionally used as a pot.
 Instead it is imposed from without, by art critics and consumers who are working out of a different cultural context.
 In discussing "The Idea of Folk Art", Henry Glassie states the problem succinctly: “Distinctions arise when we view the art of one tradition from the perspective of another….
 It’s all a matter of where you stand and where you look.”
 A set of characteristics to define the category of folk art has been listed above; some of these characteristics are more specific, others less so.
-It is important to remember that this is a category label that has little or no connection with the object itself; instead the connection is to the outsider's perception of the object.
+This is a category label that has little or no connection with the object itself; instead the connection is to the outsider's perception of the object.
 Through the process of categorization, the attempt has been made "to systemize and order in an artificial and simplistic fashion that which is extremely complex, sometimes contradictory, and maybe even chaotic."
 Despite all attempts at categorization by art critics, consumers, marketeers and folklorists, the object itself remains an authentic cultural artifact that some individual somewhere created to address a (real or perceived) need.